 We’ve all seen “getting ready” photos from a wedding.
 The bride and bridesmaids pop a few bottles of champagne, have their hair and makeup done, get into their dresses, etc. The groom and groomsmen lounge around, drinking longnecks and passing around a bottle of top shelf whiskey before donning their tuxes.
 It’s one of my favorite parts of the wedding day to shoot because it’s fun and casual and chock full of great candid moments.

-But there’s one small issue I run into at approximately half of the weddings we shoot.
+But there’s one small issue I run into at approximately 50% of the weddings we shoot.
 It’s that “the guys” don’t understand what candid photography is.

-Allow me to explain.
-I show up at the predetermined time for getting ready photos and the groom and groomsmen are either 1) fully dressed and expecting to head outside for formal portraits like this…
+I show up at the predetermined time for getting ready photos and the groom and groomsmen are either 1) fully dressed and expecting to head outside for formal portraits like this:

-As a bride, you get it.
+As a bride or bridesmaid, you get it.
 You’ve been looking at wedding photos for months now, so you know what to expect.
-Your groom?
-Not so much.
-And who can blame him?
-He’s interested in football and lawn care.
-He’s not keeping up with the latest wedding trends.
-When he hears words “wedding pictures,” he envisions standing in a line, looking at the camera and smiling on the count of three.
+But not the groomsmen.
+And who can blame them?
+They’re interested in football and lawn care.
+When they hear words like “wedding pictures,” they envision standing in a line, looking at the camera and smiling on the count of three.

 But modern wedding photography encompasses so much more than that.
 It tells the story of the whole day, from beginning to end.
 Wedding photographers capture all of the candid moments that make your wedding unique.
 The best photos – the most natural photos – are taken when you’re unaware the photo is being taken.
 When you’re not trying to look or act a certain way.
 Just being yourself.

 So how do we remedy this situation?
-There are a handful of things that you, the bride, can do to mentally prep your groom-to-be for the getting ready photos.
+There are a handful of things that you, the bride or groom, can do to mentally prep the groomsmen for getting ready photos.